mattrussi/gitlab-com-runbooks/docs/ci-runners/linux/graceful-shutdown.md

 ### How to stop Runner Manager with Graceful Shutdown

+1. Login to the node where you want to perform the operations.

-1. Run the stop script:
+1. Enter `screen` or `tmux` session and run the stop script:

     ```shell
     sudo /root/runner_upgrade.sh stop